janusheide/bouillon/README.rst

     git push

 You should now have a project with the following structure, and should modify as indicated below::

     ├── boil -> cicd/boil.py
     ├── cicd (modify)
     │   ├── boil.py
-    │   ├── licenses.ini
-    │   ├── mypy.ini
     │   └── requirements.txt
     ├── LICENSE.txt (replace)
     ├── NEWS.rst (replace)
+    ├── pyproject.toml (modify)
     ├── README.rst (replace)
-    ├── setup.py (modify)
     ├── src (replace)
     │   ├── bouillon
     │   │   ├── bouillon.py